AliJaafar21/CSE-Graduation-Checker/README.md

 ## About

-__Computer Science & Engineering (CSE)__ is the newest major at AUB, it still doesn't have a degree evaluation tool which checks whether CSE students have satisfied the curriculum requirements or not.
+__Computer Science & Engineering (CSE)__ is the newest major at AUB, and it still doesn't have a degree evaluation tool which checks whether CSE students have satisfied the curriculum requirements or not.
 This project attempts to provide such a tool!

 From one side, students can signup and upload their transcript, the courses will be extracted and saved.